Raj-Parekh24/MedGet/README.md

  2. Suggest drug based on symptoms.
  3. Connect patient to nearby doctor via call.
  4. Doctor can choose when they are available .
 Doctor will be displayed in List only if they are `available`
+ 5. Google Sign In for smooth user experience

 ### Members
 1. Raj Parekh (Nirma University)